sunknudsen/privacy-guides/how-to-self-host-hardened-strongswan-ikev2-ipsec-vpn-server-for-ios-and-macos/README.md

 $ source ~/.bashrc
 ```

-### Step 16: install cURL and Python, generate random IPv6 ULA and save to environment variables
+### Step 16: install cURL and Python, generate random IPv6 ULA and save to environment variables (if server is dual stack)

+> Heads-up: only run the following if server is dual stack (IPv4 + IPv6).

 #### Install cURL and Python